MrPhaze62/moonlight-chrome-tizen-no-gamemode/README.md

 ## About
 [Moonlight for Tizen](https://moonlight-stream.org) is an open-source client for NVIDIA GameStream and [Sunshine](https://github.com/LizardByte/Sunshine).
 It enables streaming games from a powerful desktop to Samsung Smart TVs running Tizen OS 5.5 or higher.
 For more details, setup guides, or troubleshooting, visit the [Moonlight wiki](https://github.com/moonlight-stream/moonlight-docs/wiki).

-This fork simply just disables gamemode unlike Kyro and OneLiberty forks.
+## This fork simply just disables gamemode unlike Kyro and OneLiberty forks.
 If you wish to use gamemode while streaming, please use either of those forks.
+Linked below:

+https://github.com/OneLiberty/moonlight-chrome-tizen - OneLiberty Fork.
+Has GameMode automatically enabled on stream by default.

+https://github.com/KyroFrCode/moonlight-chrome-tizen - KyroFrCode Original Fork. - Has GameMode enabled on stream by default.

 ### Note
 As a non-developer with limited coding knowledge, I do my best to maintain the repository and address issues.
 If you encounter problems, please report them in the issue section.
 While I can't guarantee a solution, I will certainly investigate.

-THIS FORK IS BASED ON OneLiberty Moonlight port.
+## This fork is based OneLiberty Moonlight Port/Fork.
 All my fork does is simply disable gamemode on launch/stream.
 My reason is that it's simply too bright for my eyes.
+It will follow and add OneLiberty updates merged with this, just with gamemode disabled here.

 ## Getting Started
 To install Moonlight on your Samsung Smart TV, start by ensuring your setup meets the [Prerequisites](https://github.com/OneLiberty/moonlight-chrome-tizen#prerequisites) and follow the [Installation](https://github.com/OneLiberty/moonlight-chrome-tizen#installation) guide.